Apply to Degree Programs Requirements

 U of T will make conditional offers of admission on the basis of your available Grade 11 and 12 (or equivalent) marks; this assessment is possible provided your record shows that you are enrolled in all required Grade 12 (or equivalent) courses.
 If a Grade 12 mark in a prerequisite subject is not available, we will use the mark in the corresponding Grade 11 course.
 You must submit all required documents by the published document deadline for your program(s) of interest.
 The admission cut-off average for Music typically varies between 78% and 82%, depending on the year; the mean for admission ranges from 83% and 88%.
 If you have repeated courses, the Faculty of Music reserves the right to consider the grade achieved on the first attempt, especially in English.

-• If you are currently a university or college student or you have completed post-secondary studies, please visit University Admissions & Outreach - requirements page for information regarding the academic requirements for you.
+If you are currently a university or college student or you have completed post-secondary studies, please review details for Canadian University or College applicants from University Admissions & Outreach.

 English language requirements